 In 2017, NASA hired two teams of consultants to study the viability of different urban air mobility (UAM) use cases.

-On November 6, 2018, NASA’s Aeronautics Research Mission Directorate (ARMD) released highlights of the two in-depth UAM reports to the public, with more content scheduled for release in late November.
+On Nov.
+6, 2018, NASA’s Aeronautics Research Mission Directorate (ARMD) released highlights of the two in-depth UAM reports to the public.

 Both reports explore many of the complex opportunities and challenges that NASA expects to address with industry, government and academic partners in its Urban Air Mobility Grand Challenge which will launch in 2020.

 The first study was conducted by Crown Consulting with McKinsey & Company, Ascension Global, Georgia Tech Aerospace Systems Design Laboratory and Nexa Capital Partners.
-(NASA has only released the Executive Summary of this report by Crown Consulting, with the balance of the report expected to be available by November 30.)
+(NASA has only released the Executive Summary of this report by Crown Consulting.)
 This report explored the viability of three potential Unmanned Aerial System (UAS) and eVTOL use cases in 15 US cities: Last Mile Delivery (for packages); Air Metro (an autonomous public transit style commuter system) and Air Taxi (an autonomous on-demand ridesharing system).

 The study conducted 100 interviews with experts across the UAS, eVTOL, regulatory and relevant technology fields, detailed assumptions and inputs for more than 50 variables, and aggregated insights from large consumer and business-to-business surveys with more than 2,000 respondents.
 The consultants also developed a detailed econometric model.